FathyMuhamed/react-router-v7-starter/README.md

 - If translations don't update in the browser after switching languages, ensure `app/root.tsx` listens for i18n changes and updates `document.documentElement.lang` (this template already includes that logic).
 - If Cypress times out on the language test, try running the app locally (`npm run dev`) and opening Cypress (`npm run cy:open`) to debug.

-## License

-This project doesn't include a license file by default.
-If you publish it as a template, add a `LICENSE` (MIT, Apache-2.0, etc.) to make reuse clear.

----

-If you want, I can also:

-- Add a `.gitignore` file now
-- Add a `CONTRIBUTING.md` and `LICENSE`
-- Create a small GitHub Actions CI workflow that runs typechecks and tests on push

-Tell me which of the above you'd like me to add and I’ll implement it.